sidou10/nlp-w2v-sgns/README.md

 (0.87143968241241565, 'idomeneus')
 ```

-Training on sentences.txt and printing the 10 most similar to "blue"
+Training on sentences.txt and printing the 10 words the most similar to "blue"
 ```
 (0.9563631433212999, 'green')
 (0.9526111037594357, 'red')